Per-example gradients: a new frontier for understanding and improving optimizers: Experimental details

-\subsection{Architecture}
+\subsubsection{Architecture}

+We trained a standard decoder-only transformer from the Nanodo codebase~\citep{nanodo}, using TPU v5e.
 The architecture consists in $N$ identical transformer blocks.
-Each block consists in a multi-head causal dot-product self-attention layer followed by an MLP layer.
+Each block consists in a multi-head causal dot-product self-attention layer followed by a MLP layer.
 Layer normalization is applied to both the input of the attention and the input of the MLP layer.
 The MLP layer uses a gelu activation function.
 The model employs a learned positional embedding.
 The model uses an independent layer to map back to the vocabulary space.
 So in plain code, the architecture reads

 The key parameters are given below.
 The number of the backbone parameters (i.e., ignoring embedding and output layers) is $151$ million. \begin{enumerate}[nosep] \item the size of the vocabulary $V$, fixed by the C4 dataset (i.e., $V=32 101$) \item the length of the sequences $L=2024$ \item the number of blocks, $N=12$ \item the hidden dimension $D=64H$ \item the number of heads in the attention layer $H=16$ \item the hidden dimension in the MLP $F=4D$ \end{enumerate} For the memory comparisons in Figure~\ref{fig:hbm_over_exectution_time}, we used the same architecture but with $N=24$, $H=32$.